 - Be constructive point out errors and when possible, where improvements may be made in a way that makes sense to the child and the parents. - Aim to praise as much as possible praise is the greatest single motivator we have. - Be neat, accurate, consistent and fair. - Insist that all work done by a pupil is as neat as they can achieve (see Handwriting and Presentation Policy).
 Staff should not hesitate in requesting that work be repeated if standards are not met whilst taking into account SEND. - Comments should indicate the measure of performance and should also be reflected in the rewards.
-Students are awarded tokens for the purpose of the House Score System - these are not to be used for the purposes of the Reporting System.
-KS3 students use the A-E (attainment) / 1 to 5 (effort) system.
-(See Reporting and Grading - Assessment Policy) - Marking should relate to the aim of the lesson and the pupil's personal target where appropriate. - The staff mark in green pens and the children make corrections in purple pens.
+Students are awarded tokens for the purpose of the House Score System these are not to be used for the purposes of the Reporting System. - Marking should relate to the aim of the lesson and the pupil's personal target where appropriate. - The staff mark in green pens and the children make corrections in purple pens.